SPC120/university/applied-developer-course/lab4-oracleapex-and-adw/apex-adw.md

 ## Task 5: Explore Oracle Text

-1. Return to the Cloud Console, and inside the ATP you have created, click Database Actions!
+1. Return to the Cloud Console, and inside the ATP DB you created, click **Database Actions**

 ![](images/image46.png " ")